-Note that the target LDAP server requires setting up before the command is used, as described in Section 8.1.2, "Prerequisites to Using an LDAP-Based Policy Store."
+Note that the target LDAP server requires setting up before the command is used, as described in Section 7.1.2, "Prerequisites to Using an LDAP-Based Policy Store."

 Note: Since the command migrateSecurityStore recreates GUIDs and takes a long time to migrate large volume of data, you may want to consider migrating stores with an alternate procedure that uses Oracle Internet Directory bulk operations.
-For details, see Section 7.5.2.3, "Migrating Large Volume Policy and Credential Stores.".
+For details, see Section 6.5.2.3, "Migrating Large Volume Policy and Credential Stores.".

 The commands listed below can be run in interactive mode or in script mode.
-In interactive mode, a command is entered at a command-line prompt and view the response immediately after.
-In script mode, commands are written in a text file (with a py file name extension) and run without requiring input, much like the directives in a shell script.
+In interactive mode, you enter the command at a command-line prompt and view the response immediately after.
+In script mode, you write commands in a text file (with a py file name extension) and run it without requiring input, much like the directives in a shell script.